-Occupational specializations are in the Engineering & Manufacturing and Business & Marketing Clusters, as defined by the Volusia/Flagler Career Connection Consortium.
-Through ATC's academic dual enrollment options, high school students achieve competencies in mathematics, science and communication through an integrated, sequential, rigorous and relevant course of study.
-Students may choose the path of employment, entrepreneurial venture, and/or postsecondary education gaining the skills and knowledge to pursue lifelong learning.
+Occupational specializations are in Engineering and Manufacturing, as defined by the Volusia/Flagler Career Connection Consortium.
 From ATC's inception through the spring of 2009, ATC offered secondary academic coursework for its dually enrolled high school students, but as of fall 2009, ATC no longer offers these courses on site.

-Advanced Technology College is designed to provide students the education and skills necessary to work in one of many technology careers and build a better workforce for area employers.
-Students receive high school diplomas from their home district high schools and/or receive certificates or degrees from Daytona State College.
+High school students receive diplomas from their home high school and/or receive certificates or degrees from Daytona State College.
 Students must meet the graduation and/or program requirements approved by the state of Florida and individual governing boards.

-According to the ATC website, the institution offers 32 career and technical programs, 17 college credit certificates, eight A.S. programs, four A.A.S. programs, and three career certificate programs.
-ATC has recently added three baccalaureate programs that will not be evaluated in this report:
+According to the ATC website, the institution offers 38 total career and technical programs: 19 college credit certificates, ten A.S. programs, two apprenticeship programs, and seven career certificate programs.
+ATC has a baccalaureate program with three concentrations that will not be evaluated in this report:

-- Bachelors of Science in Engineering Technology (BSET); - Bachelors of Science in Electrical Engineering Technology (BSEET); and - Bachelors of Science in Information Systems Technology (BSIST).
+- Bachelors of Science in Engineering Technology (BSET); - Bachelors of Science in Electrical Engineering Technology (BSEET) concentration; and - Bachelors of Science in Information Systems Technology (BSIST) concentration.